opencog/opencog/diary_b/README.md

   * Implement removing conflict links
 * Detect and improve conflict links in newly blended node
   * Select one by random in 2^k possible things
-* Select nodes to blending.
-  * Implement checking for some values in HebbianLink and SimilarityLink when select node
-    * Try to apply Attention Allocation agents
-  * Make the waiting queue of ConceptNode
-* Decide whether or not to execute blending and prepare
-  * Implement skipping blend and run the next cycle
-  * Implement selecting ConceptNode which has best value (proper value)
 * Optimize implemented code and make simple documentation.

 ### Pause